satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 NiPyPe development welcomes input and contributions from the community.
-The source code is freely distributed under a BSD license allowing
+The source code is freely distributed under a Berkeley Software
-anyone any use of the software and NiPyPe conforms to the Open Software
+Distribution (BSD) license allowing anyone any use of the software and
-Definition of the Open Source Initiative.
-Development process is fully
+NiPyPe conforms to the Open Software Definition of the Open Source
-transparent and encourages contributions from users from all around the
+Initiative.
+Development process is fully transparent and encourages
-world.
-The diverse and geographically distributed user and developer
+contributions from users from all around the world.
+The diverse and
-base makes NiPyPe a flexible project that takes into account needs of
+geographically distributed user and developer base makes NiPyPe a
-many scientists.
+flexible project that takes into account needs of many scientists.

 Improving openness and transparency, and reproducibility of research has
 been a goal of NiPyPe since its inception.
 A Workflow definition is, in